 The MSc programme is hosted at NMBU, where students can take all courses required for the degree.
 However, students may also obtain credits from courses at specified collaborating universities and other collaborating institutions.

 The PhD course in Environmental Radiobiology (MINA 410) aims to give students an introduction of the fundamental principles of radiobiology, within the context of research on radioecology and the environmental effects of radiation.
-The course will cover both the history and the state-of-the-art of our knowledge about the biological effects of radiation on humans, and how this relates to other effects seen in non-human organisms.
+The course covers up-to-date knowledge about the biological effects of radiation on humans, including recent epidemiological studies, as well as how research into bystander and non-targeted effects are challenging established paradigms on mechanisms of radiation effects.
 Areas covered include fundamental radiobiology, biological responses to ionising radiation, the use of biomarkers and toxicogenomics, factors linked to differences in radiation sensitivity, non-targeted effects (bystander, genomic instability, adaptive response, etc.) and multiple stressors.

 So far, 14 PhD students have completed their PhD education with CERAD and a further 16 PhD defences are expected in the coming years.
 11 PostDocs have been or still are part of CERAD.Save